- Sheriff's Office

-The Uniform Patrol Division currently has 4 shifts that consist of a Lieutenant, 2 Sergeants and 10 field deputies.
-Specialized Units within the Patrol Division, Emergency Response Team and the Bicycle Patrol, are used when a special situation or emergency arises.
+The Uniform Patrol Division currently has 6 shifts that consist of a Lieutenant, Sergeant and 7-8 field deputies.
+There are specialized units within the Patrol Division, such as the Emergency Response Team, K-9, and Bicycle Patrol.
+They are used when a special situation or emergency arises.

 The Uniform Patrol Division of the York-Poquoson Sheriff's Office stands ready to assist the citizens and businesses of York County.